2013 Dodge Avenger Interior

 - "The gauges are big and simple to interpret.
 The audio system and its accompanying touchscreen, part of Chrysler's Uconnect infotainment system, is easy to negotiate." -- Consumer Guide

 Auto critics disagree on how big the Dodge Avenger’s trunk is.
-When comparing it with other affordable midsize cars, one thinks the trunk is big, and another thinks it’s small.
-At 13.5 cubic feet, the Avenger’s cargo space is slightly more than the 13.3 cubic feet available in the Suzuki Kizashi, but less than the trunk space in the Subaru Legacy (14.7 cubic feet) and Ford Fusion (16 cubic feet).
+When comparing it with the trunks in other affordable midsize cars, one reviewer thinks it is big, but another thinks it’s small.
+At 13.5 cubic feet, the Avenger’s cargo space is slightly larger than the 13.3 cubic feet available in the Suzuki Kizashi, but less than the trunk space in the Subaru Legacy (14.7 cubic feet) and Ford Fusion (16 cubic feet).

 - "The trunk is large for the class and is shaped conveniently for loading bulkier items.
 We like the two-tier center console, but we'd like it better if it were a little larger.
 The same goes for the small door pockets." -- Consumer Guide